Type of Business Plans

 Traditional Business Plan

 The traditional business plan is the most used type of business plan.
 This type of plan typically includes an executive summary, a description of the business, market analysis, organizational structure, product or service information, financial projections, and an appendix with additional supporting documents.
 This type of plan is often used for businesses that are seeking external financing or venture capital funding.
-Traditional business plans are suitable for businesses that have a well-defined product or service, a clear target market, and a long-term business strategy.
-They are also suitable for businesses that need to demonstrate their ability to manage and execute a business plan in order to attract investors or lenders.
-Traditional business plans may also include either as part of the document or as references other plans such as the operational plan, strategic plans, tactical plans and contingency or risk plans.
+Traditional business plans are suitable for businesses with a well-defined product or service, a clear target market, and a long-term business strategy.
+They may also include other plans as references, such as the operational plan, strategic plans, tactical plans, and contingency or risk plans.

 Lean Business Plan